absharma3/kafka-basic-producer-consumer/README.md

  to produce the message.
 This will hit the generateMessage of producer.js
  * The consumer will automatically read the message from topic/test topics and print it on console.

+ TODO: Make topics for consumer configurable and update README with details of Kafka terminology